 When grilling frozen hamburgers right out of the freezer, you have to know that there’s a high chance that the beef won’t taste the same.
 There might be ice still in the meat, which will hinder some flavor.

-Now we’re going to be looking at how to cook a frozen burger on the grill.
+Now we’re going to be looking at how to cook a frozen burger on the budget charcoal grill.

 1. Preheat Your Grill